 The state imposes a number of taxes and fees on insurance companies.
 Foreign companies (those not incorporated in Illinois) pay a privilege tax.
 All companies writing fire or fire-related policies, including domestic companies, pay a fire marshal's tax.
-Insurance brokers writing non-standard policies (such as coverage for amusement parks) with companies not licensed to do business in Illinois pay a surplus line producer's tax.
+Insurance brokers writing nonstandard policies (such as coverage for amusement parks) with companies not licensed to do business in Illinois pay a surplus line producer's tax.
+"Industrial insureds" that buy insurance from unauthorized insurers also pay the surplus line producer's tax and the fire marshal's tax.
 Administered by Department of Insurance.
 (215 ILCS 5/408 to 5/416 and 5/445; 425 ILCS 25/12)